-There have been few instances where prospects or customers have tried to book a meeting (via HubSpot Meetings) for one time and then received a booking confirmation for a different time.
+There could be a few instances where prospects or customers have tried to book a meeting for one time and then received a booking confirmation for a different time.

-Here's an example: Your prospect tried to book a 15 minute meeting with you on 2/3/17 at 3pm EST (Eastern Standard Time) but received an email confirmation that they had booked a time with you on 2/3/17 at 10am GMT (Greenwich Mean Time) instead.
-This can catch your prospect off-guard because it looks like their confirmation came through for the wrong time, but it didn't.
-Your prospect is just seeing the confirmation time in an unexpected format/timezone.
+For example, if your prospect tried to book a 15-minute meeting with you on 2/3/17 at 10am EST (Eastern Standard Time), but received an email confirmation that they had booked a time with you on 2/3/17 at 3pm UTC (Coordinated Universal Time) instead.
+In this case, your prospect is just seeing the confirmation time in an unexpected format/timezone.

-This, while rarely occurring, can happen.
-Unfortunately, it's an error that's triggered via Google.
+While this rarely occurs, it's an error that's triggered via Google.
 Here's what's likely happening:

 - Your Google Calendar sends a confirmation to the prospect.

 - Most likely, that prospect is using an email service provider like Hotmail or Yahoo.
-Google tries to identify the timezone of that prospect based on their email address, but can’t detect it, and ends up defaulting to the standard of GMT (Greenwich Mean Time).
+Google tries to identify the timezone of that prospect based on their email address, but can’t detect it, and ends up defaulting to the standard of UTC (Coordinated Universal Time).

-- The prospect receives a confirmation for their appointment in GMT, and becomes confused.
+- The prospect receives a confirmation for their appointment in UTC.